“Why all the fuss? These changes don’t really take effect until 2018. Plenty of time. Right?”

 Regardless of deadlines set by the accounting standards boards, if you are a project-driven business or you rely on complex contracts or recurring contracts of any kind to generate revenue, the time to prepare is now.
 Adapting processes, updating or replacing software and updating forecasting models don’t happen overnight.
 Certainly not at the last minute.

 SBS Group customers leveraging our AXIO solution for Microsoft Dynamics AX already have the necessary tools in place and most will experience a smooth transition.
 Our solution uniquely addresses the complexities of project-based businesses.
 AXIO for Professional Services spans all the important processes in your firm – resource management, project management, marketing, human capital management, and financial management – to give you unparalleled insight and control of all of your critical business functions.
-Built on the Microsoft Dynamics AX platform, it is optimized for cloud, on premise, or hybrid deployment.
+Built on the Microsoft Dynamics AX platform, it is optimized for cloud, on premises, or hybrid deployment.
 Dynamics AX provides proven global scalability and enterprise-class extensibility and AXIO is compliant with all GAAP, IFRS, Sarbanes-Oxley, and DCAA requirements.

 Many companies, even those with enterprise ERP and high-end forecasting tools, will need to build a plan to implement process updates and retool the development of complex contracts.
 Firms relying entirely on Excel or outdated planning and project management solutions may find the need to purchase and implement new software even before other processes can be adapted.
 It will take a comprehensive, collaborative effort to realign business planning and budgeting as your back office team adapts to these new accounting standards.